pdxWes/Getting_Cleaning_course_project/Codebook.md

 3. metric

-    mean - the mean of the data recorded on each subject for each observation std - the standard deviation
+    mean - the mean signals recorded on each subject for each observation std - the standard deviation of the signals

 4. vector_property

-    Almost all variables were recorded in 3-Dimensional space.
+    Variables were recorded in 3-Dimensional space.
 The X,Y,X vectors are provided as well as the magnitude calculated from them.

 5. fBodyAcc